kube-zen/zen-watcher/CONTRIBUTING.md

 Thank you for your interest in contributing to Zen Watcher!
 This document outlines best practices and guidelines for adding new watchers or improving the codebase.

+## Where to Start

+**New to zen-watcher?** Check out [docs/CONTRIBUTOR_TASKS.md](docs/CONTRIBUTOR_TASKS.md) for a curated list of tasks organized by difficulty:
+- **Good First Tasks**: Documentation, examples, simple tests
+- **Intermediate**: Example sources, dashboard improvements, code contributions
+- **Advanced**: CRD evolution, informer changes, KEP-driven work

+All tasks are sourced from the roadmap and KEP, ensuring your contributions align with project priorities.

 ## Architecture Principles

 Zen Watcher follows **Kubernetes controller best practices** and uses a **modular, scalable architecture**.
 This design makes contributions easy: